* Co-founder of the Southern Christian Leadership Conference

-- Declared in the 1980s that the United States had “become the villain of the Western Hemisphere”
+* Declared in the 1980s that the U.S. had “become the villain of the Western Hemisphere”

-Born in Huntsville, Alabama on October 6, 1921, Joseph Echols Lowery earned a BA from Paine College in 1939 and a Doctor of Divinity degree from the Chicago Ecumenical Institute in 1950.
-He subsequently served as pastor of the Warren Street United Methodist Church in Mobile, Alabama from 1952-61.
+After earning a BA from Paine College in 1939 and a Doctor of Divinity degree from the Chicago Ecumenical Institute in 1950, Lowery became the pastor of a Methodist church in Mobile, Alabama in 1952 — a position he went on to hold for nine years.

 Lowery was heavily involved in the budding civil-rights movement during the 1950s.
 After Rosa Parks’ famous arrest in Alabama in 1955, Lowery helped lead the subsequent Montgomery bus boycott.
-In 1957 he co-founded the Southern Christian Leadership Conference (SCLC) with Martin Luther King Jr. and Ralph Abernathy, and he was named as the organization’s vice president.
+In 1957 he co-founded the Southern Christian Leadership Conference (SCLC) with Martin Luther King Jr. and Ralph Abernathy, and he was named vice president of the organization.

-In 1982 Lowery endorsed the National Alliance Against Racist and Political Repression, a Communist Party USA front that grew out of the struggle to free the incarcerated Marxist icon Angela Davis.
+In 1982 Lowery endorsed the National Alliance Against Racist and Political Repression, a Communist Party USA (CPUSA) front group that grew out of the struggle to free the incarcerated Marxist icon Angela Davis.

 In the early ’80s as well, Lowery was an endorser of a petition circulated by the Nuclear Weapons Freeze Campaign, a Soviet-sponsored initiative that sought to keep the USSR’s nuclear and military superiority permanently in place.

-Also during that decade, Lowery warned that “white racism is gaining respectability again,” and that “there’s a resurgence of racism … at almost every level of life.”1
+Also during that decade, Lowery warned that “white racism is gaining respectability again,” and that “there’s a resurgence of racism … at almost every level of life.”

 Lowery firmly believed that the Central Intelligence Agency in the 1980s was illegally importing cocaine from Colombia and then selling it in the black neighborhoods of Los Angeles — for the purpose of raising money to fund the U.S.-backed Nicaraguan Contras in their war against the Marxist, Soviet-backed Sandinistas of Daniel Ortega.
 For this and other reasons, Lowery — who once hosted a reception for Ortega in Atlanta — charged that the United States government had “become the villain of the Western Hemisphere.”
-Moreover, Lowery was a formal adviser to the now-defunct Christic Institute, which likewise accused the CIA of conspiring to use drug money to support the Contras.
+Moreover, Lowery was an advisory board member with the now-defunct Christic Institute, which likewise accused the CIA of conspiring to use drug money to support the Contras.

 When Lowery in 1988 tried to encourage African Americans to patronize black-owned banks whenever possible, he rebuked his critics by saying: “Nobody says the Jews are boycotting when they support their [own] institutions.”